rockingdice/qlevar_router/README.md

   QR.toName('Item Page', params:{'itemId':3})
 ```

-and QR is clever enough to know with `Router` he should update.
+and QR is clever enough to know which `Router` he should update.

 want to go back